Specific Performance Law - Buying Property in Cyprus

-The major objective of Cyprus' Specific Performance law is to protect your interests as the buyer from wrongdoings by the seller.
+The major objective of this law is to protect the interests of buyers from wrongdoings by the seller.
 It gives you the 'right to own' the property once you & the seller have fulfilled their obligations to each other as defined in your contract of sale and the Title Deed has been issued.

 Although it does prevent the seller from changing his mind about the sale and you from being gazumped by another buyer, the Specific Performance law is not watertight.
 For example:

-If the lenders foreclose and call in the mortgage, any claim they have on the property will take precedence over yours.
-This is because the lender's claim existed before your claim created by depositing your contract of sale for Specific Performance.
+If the lenders foreclose and call in the mortgage, any claim they have on the property will take precedence over your claim to ownership.
+This is because the mortgagee's claim existed before your claim to ownership, which is created when your contract of sale is deposited at the Land Registry.

 These, and other, situations may put you in an invidious position.
 You may pursue the owner through the Court, but this will obviously cost you in both time & money.